Plugins

-The plugin instance is lazily created on first access.
+The plugin is created lazily on first access during test execution.

 import { configure, definePlugin, test } from "@glubean/sdk";